comharris/readme/docs/calendar.md

 ### Ordering Meals

-For food ordered in (such as during an all day meeting), choose foods that are low carb, low sugar; fat is okay.
+For food ordered in (such as during an all day meeting), choose foods that are low carb, low sugar, non-spicy; fat is okay.

-OK:

- - Chicken or duck salad with oil and vinegar/citrus (no croutons)
+- OK: Chicken or duck salad with oil and vinegar/citrus (no croutons), vegetarian meals with protien substitute.
- - Vegetarian meals as well as pita, burrito wraps, etc.

- Avoid:

- - Thick-sliced bread
- - Things that need to be heated
- - Things that could be spilled
+- Avoid: Spicy food, thick-sliced bread, food that needs heating, food that can be spilled

+## Travel

+### Car Travel

+Title: "CAR: " & `[Origin] & " to " & [Destination]

+### Air Travel